HanabishiRecca/Discord-Slim/README.md

 // Authorization object.
 Required for client and actions. const authorization = new Authorization('token');

-// Request options for actions const requestOptions = {
+// Request options for actions.
+// By design every action can use it's own options.
+But for convinience you сan set default options globally for all actions.
+// Default options can be overridden in any time by passing `requestOptions` argument to individual action.
+Actions.setDefaultRequestOptions({
     // Include authorization, it is required for most actions. authorization,